LujieZ/cs3083-databases/README.md

 # cs3083-databases

-This project is the Databases final project for Adelle, Lujie, and Zi-meng.
+This project is the Databases final project for Adelle, Lujie, and Zi-Ming.
 The project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 Then an Express server was added in the `server` directory.
 The server is proxied via the `proxy` key in `package.json`.

 ## Using this project